 c) provide the customer with the mechanisms available to complain about the refusal.

-14. Correction of Personal Information
+17. Correction of Personal Information

-Spirit of Tasmania must take reasonable steps to correct that information, having regard to the purpose for which the information is held.
+If the Company holds personal information about an individual and the Company is made aware that the information may be incorrect, out-of-date, incomplete, irrelevant or misleading, the Company must take reasonable steps to correct that information, having regard to the purpose for which the information is held.

 a) written reasons for the refusal provided it is reasonable to do so; and